Adarsh23082/Enhancing-Hotel-Revenue-and-Booking-Strategies/README.md

 This repository contains the project aimed at analyzing hotel revenue and booking patterns using Power BI.
 The analysis provides insights into the performance of the hotel industry, identifying trends and patterns to help stakeholders make data-driven decisions.

-## Project Overview

-The project involves a comprehensive analysis of hotel booking data, focusing on various aspects such as booking dates, guest demographics, booking channels, and financial metrics.
-The goal is to develop an interactive dashboard that visualizes key insights and trends, helping to optimize revenue and booking strategies.

 ## Goal